JosieOnGit/Luniks/Geography/Cities per Nation.md

 #### Elysgerou

+# Skádia
+With the counter-clockwise pattern of partitioning the four continents, **Skádia** would be up next to give way to young nations after **Vestia**.

+## Emyria

 ___
 Below are a few countries that are only currently known by name, and might not yet be placed on the map.
-## Emyria